- Carmoola

 Think about whether the model you're buying has the extras people will look for in a vehicle, like a high-level infotainment system?
 Things like heated seats, sunroof and parking sensors can all help to maintain the value (and demand) of your car if you want to sell it in the future.
 In the UK, here are the 10 most popular car colours.

-Most popular car colours in the UK as of September 2021
+Most popular new car colours in the UK in 2023

 Fuel-efficient cars are on top of the list, with many drivers are looking for cost-effective cars.
 You may consider getting an electric car because they have slower depreciation rates than many petrol guzzlers.
 Also, cheaper vehicles don’t lose theirs as value fast.
 And since they’re more affordable, they’re also popular among car buyers.